Lyroxide/yomichan-ko-dic/README.md

 - [KRDICT](https://github.com/Samuihasu/krdict-yomichan/releases): This is a Korean-English dictionary.

 - [Naver Korean-Japanese Dictionary](https://mega.nz/folder/Tcw1EDaI#BcXbB_pAw7Nn2qOIVeNXTw) (Updated 28 Jan 2023): This is helpful for anyone who knows Japanese.
 It is more natural to learn Korean using Japanese too.
 This dictionary is originally in StarDict format and I simply converted it into JSON using [PyGlossary](https://github.com/ilius/pyglossary) before converting into Yomichan format.
-Please comment or message me if you find any issues.

 You should use both dictionaries to cover as much ground as possible because either dictionary might have missed some conjugations.